 The Basics of the Section 199 Deduction

-From 2004 through 2017, businesses with "qualified production activities" could take a tax deduction of 9% from the annual income you earned through those activities.
+From 2004 through 2017, businesses with "qualified production activities" could take a tax deduction of 9% from the annual income they earned through those activities.
 The deduction was simple in theory, but the more complicated the business, the more complicated the math becomes for calculating what was a qualified production activity.

 In a nutshell, businesses that engaged in manufacturing and other qualified production activities had to implement cost accounting mechanisms to make sure their tax deductions were accurately calculated.

 What Are Qualified Production Activities?